 PST Partner Agency since May 17, 2022

 Whitcom 911 is accepting test results for the positions of Multi-Agency 911 Dispatcher on a continuous basis.
+The Personal History Statement must be completed through Public Safety Testing to be considered for the position.
 Test results are kept on file and valid until their expiration date.
 Oral boards are scheduled when the current eligibility list is exhausted or expires, whichever comes first.